dsasacramento/dsasacramento.github.io/_pages/committees.md

 ### Electoral Committee

 We're working to bring socialists into office.
-Help us elect our endorsed candidate Dr. Flo to office in November.
+Help us elect our endorsed candidate Dr. Flo for mayor of Sacramento.

 * Co-Chair(s): TBA